Call for GIS Papers/Posters 2019

-To encourage and award the contributions made by UWM students to the development of geographic information science and technology, the GIS Council at UWM will hold a student GIS project competition on the GIS Day, November 16, 2016.
-Current UWM students are encouraged to participate in this important event.
+To encourage and award the contributions made by UWM students to the development of geographic information science and technology, the GIS Council at UWM will hold a student GIS project competition on GIS Day, November 20, 2019.
+UWM students are encouraged to participate in this important event.

 The following awards and prizes will be given: